OnapleRPG/Itemizer/README.md

      }
    ]
 ```

 ## For developer

 If you are willing to use **Itemizer** in your plugin development, we provide services to ease interactions.
-you can also use it with js (like with customNPC).
+You can also use it with js (like with customNPC).

-you can check the [javadoc](https://onaplerpg.github.io/Itemizer/javadoc/) for more information.

 ### Services

 * **IItemService** : Give access to the object getters functions to a plugin.

    | Return |  Method  |